Gageperrin/it-notes/cka-notes.md

 Kubernetes clusters have master and worker nodes The host must have a unique hostname and MAC address.
 Some ports must also be opened.
 The master must be able to listen on port 6443.
 The kubelets listen on the port 10250.
 Kube-scheduler requires 10251 and the kube-controller-manager requires 10252.
 The various services should have 30000-32767 open too.
 The ETCD server needs port 2379 open.

+### Pod Networking

+Kubernetes does not come with a pre-built solution for pod networking, it must be configured.
+Every pod should have an IP address and should be able to communicate with every other pod in the same and other nodes without NAT.

+Each node should get a bridge network with its own subnet.
+To attach a container to the bridge network, use `ip link add [veth-pair]`.
+Attach the pair and assign the IP address.
+Bring up the interface so the second container is connected to the first.

+To reach other pods on other nodes, add IP routes between nodes.
+For larger network architectures, use a router as a default gateway between nodes.

+### CNI in Kubernetes

 ### Networking Configuration on Cluster Nodes
 ### Service Networking
 ### POD Networking Concepts